Life Blood ---XXI---Page No--70

 vehicle, which I assumed belonged to Alex Goddard.
 Maybe I should just try to steal it.

-As we passed through the door and into the vestibule of the
+As we passed through the door and into the

 building, I glimpsed a cluster of Maya women and children